-4.30 Headteachers/Nursery Managers and School Management Teams are required to manage staff absence in line with the Council Maximising Attendance policy.
+4.27 Headteachers and school management teams are required to manage staff absence in line with the Council Maximising Attendance policy.
 There is no allocation to schools for support staff absence which is generally covered internally.
-Where the absence becomes a long-term absence, the Headteacher/Nursery Manager should speak with their SSM in the first instance, or contact Education Support Services Manager to consider potential mitigations.
+Where the absence becomes a long-term absence, the SSM should contact Education Support Services Manager to consider potential mitigations.

-NO DISCRETION AND CENTRAL BUDGET
+5 NO DISCRETION AND CENTRAL BUDGET

-- 5.1 The areas of expenditure which contribute to the overall running cost of the school form the "No Discretion" or "Central" budgets.
-Whilst these form part of the DSM scheme in Dumfries & Galloway to obtain a total cost per school, they are not devolved to school level management. - 5.2 Specific points of note for schools are as follows: - Building Cleaning and Facilities Management is provided by Facilities colleagues.
+- 5.1 The areas of expenditure which contribute to the overall running cost of the school form the "no discretion" or "central" budgets.
+Whilst these form part of the DSM scheme in Dumfries & Galloway to obtain a total cost per school, they are not devolved to school level management. - 5.2 Specific points of note for schools are as follows: - Building Cleaning and Facilities management is provided by facilities colleagues.
 Queries regarding any of these services should be directed to SolutionsCentre@dumgal.gov.uk in the first instance.
-Schools are responsible through their Complete Discretion budget for the purchase of building consumables e.g. bin bags, toilet rolls, paper towels, soap etc. - Waste collection is funded centrally and includes the provision on bins and the weekly/fortnightly collections.
-Any additional bins/collections requested by schools will be charged to Complete Discretion budgets.
-In line with expectations on the Zero Waste Regulations, schools are asked to take all reasonable steps to reduce waste and monitor the charges for refuse collection to ensure they are necessary and accurate.
-As kerbside recycling is rolled out in communities, we are working with schools to re-purpose existing bins for recycling of paper and cardboard, plastics and cans. - Energy costs are funded centrally but schools should take measures to reduce consumption wherever possible, not only for budget purposes, but also as part of our Climate commitment in Dumfries and Galloway.
+Schools are responsible through their complete discretion budget for the purchase of building consumables e.g. bin bags, toilet rolls, paper towels, soap etc. - Waste collection is funded centrally and includes the provision on bins and the weekly/fortnightly collections.
+Any additional bins/collections requested by schools will be charged to complete discretion budgets.
+In line with expectations on the zero waste regulations, schools are asked to take all reasonable steps to reduce waste and monitor the charges for refuse collection to ensure they are necessary and accurate.
+As kerbside recycling is rolled out in communities, we are working with schools to re-purpose existing bins for recycling of paper and cardboard, plastics and cans. - Energy costs are funded centrally but schools should take measures to reduce consumption wherever possible, not only for budget purposes, but also as part of our Climate commitment in Dumfries and Galloway. - SQA Exam Fees are funded centrally.
+The budget will reflect the actual costs incurred under this heading.
+Late Entry fees and charges incurred where schools have not followed local policy/guidance will be charged to the school's Complete Discretion budget.